Indonesian National Revolution: Situation from Dutch landing on Java until Linggadjati (January–December 1946)

-Diplomacy and military offensives
+Diplomacy and major military engagements (1946–1948)

-Linggadjati Agreement
+Linggardjati Agreement

-The Linggadjati Agreement, brokered by the British and concluded in November 1946, saw the Netherlands recognise the Republic as the de facto authority over Java, Madura, and Sumatra.
+The Linggadjati Agreement or Linggardjati Agreement, brokered by the British and concluded in November 1946, saw the Netherlands recognise the Republic as the de facto authority over Java, Madura, and Sumatra.
 Both parties agreed to the formation of the United States of Indonesia by 1 January 1949, a semi-autonomous federal state with the monarch of the Netherlands at its head.
 The Republican-controlled Java and Sumatra would be one of its states, alongside areas that were generally under stronger Dutch influence, including southern Kalimantan, and the "Great East", which consisted of Sulawesi, Maluku, the Lesser Sunda Islands, and Western New Guinea.
 The Central National Committee of Indonesia (KNIP) did not ratify the agreement until February 1947, and neither the Republic nor the Dutch were satisfied with it.
 On 25 March 1947 the Lower House of the Dutch parliament ratified a stripped-down version of the treaty, which was not accepted by the Republic.
 Both sides soon accused the other of violating the agreement.

 Operation Product

-At midnight on 20 July 1947, the Dutch launched a major military offensive called Operatie Product, with the aim of destroying the republic and regaining control of areas with natural resources in Java and Sumatra, thus covering the cost of the 100,000-strong Dutch military presence.
-Claiming violations of the Linggajati Agreement, the Dutch described the campaign as politionele acties ("police actions") to restore law and order.
+At midnight on 20 July 1947, the Dutch launched a major military offensive called Operatie Product, with the aim of regaining control of economically lucrative areas in Java and Sumatra and deep ports in Java, thus covering the cost of the ~120,000-strong Dutch military presence.
+Claiming violations of the Linggajati Agreement, the Dutch euphemistically described the campaign as "police actions" to restore law and order.
 In the offensive, Dutch forces drove Republican troops out of parts of Sumatra, and East and West Java.
 The Republicans were confined to the Yogyakarta region of Java.
-The Dutch gained control of lucrative Sumatran plantations, and oil and coal installations, and in Java, control of all deep water ports.

 International reaction to the Dutch actions was negative.
 Neighbouring Australia and newly independent India were particularly active in supporting the Republic's cause in the UN, as were the Soviet Union and, most significantly, the United States.
 Dutch ships continued to be boycotted from loading and unloading by Australian waterside workers, a blockade that began in September 1945.
 The United Nations Security Council became directly involved in the conflict, establishing a Committee of Good Office (CGO, known in Indonesia as Komite Tiga Negara, KTN, but not confused with Unilateral Committee.) to sponsor further negotiations, making the Dutch diplomatic position particularly difficult.
 A ceasefire, called for by UNSC resolution 27, was ordered by the Dutch and Sukarno on 4 August 1947.

 Renville Agreement

-The United Nations Security Council brokered the Renville Agreement in an attempt to rectify the collapsed Linggarjati Agreement.
-The agreement was ratified in January 1948 and recognised a cease-fire along the so-called 'Van Mook line'; an artificial line which connected the most advanced Dutch positions.
-Many Republican positions, however, were still held behind the Dutch lines.
-The agreement also required referenda to be held on the political future of the Dutch held areas.
+The United Nations Security Council brokered the Renville Agreement in an attempt to rectify the collapsed Linggadjati Agreement.
+The agreement was ratified in January 1948 and recognised a cease-fire along the so-called 'Van Mook line'; an artificial line which connected the most advanced Dutch tanks' positions.
+Many Republican positions, however, were still intact behind the Dutch lines.
+Some Republican militias, particularly laborers, peasants, and student troops, just couldn't leave thus must live (and operate) behind Renville Line.
+The agreement also required referendums to be held on the political future of the Dutch-held areas.
 The apparent reasonableness of Republicans garnered much important American goodwill.